 I was the main female love interest, and I was with my lover—he was this… oh I don’t know, heir to a fortune but didn’t want it.
 He wasn’t anyone specific from my life, he was just kind of a generic good-looking, rugged guy.
 He radiated “nobility” and “good”, I remember that.
 There was some element of “We’re going to run away, get married, and live on a simple farm instead” kind of thing.
 There was a third man present, and he was my lover’s “first mate” or best man—the one man he knows he can trust with his life.

 The three of us ride up on horses to his castle and we raid the place.
 We were taking anything valuable that we can carry.
-I mean, technically it’s all his stuff, so he can do what ever he wants to.
+Technically it’s all his stuff, so he can do what ever he wants to.
 We drape the horses with large expensive gold and silver necklaces, encrusted and strung with jewels.
 We jingle when we walk.

 So the constable starts to chase us.
 There’s this mad race on horseback—even galloping through huge mansions, in and out of courtyards, trying not to get caught.
 But we are caught, in the end.